LeticiaVieirg/LeticiaVieirg/README.md

 - 💻  Information Technology Student / Computer Engineering
 - 👩‍💻  Technological Development, Research and Extension - UFERSA
-- 🏢  Currently researching and working for [AltoTech](https://github.com/https-github-com-AltoTechJr)
+- 🏢  Currently researching at [CILab](https://github.com/cilab-ufersa) and working for [AltoTech](https://github.com/https-github-com-AltoTechJr)
 - 🌎  Based in Brazil
 - 👩‍💻  More about me: Interested in automation, champion in robotics competitions and love cats